marmelab/react-admin/docs/Upgrade.md

 ### `<FormContext>`, `<FormContextProvider>` and `useFormContext` Have Been Removed

-These changes only concerns you if you had custom forms not built with `<FormWithRedirect>`, or custom components relying on the form groups management (accordions or collapsible sections for instance).
+These changes only concern you if you had custom forms not built with `<FormWithRedirect>`, or custom components relying on the form groups management (accordions or collapsible sections for instance).

 As the `save` and `saving` properties are already available through the `<SaveContext>` component and its `useSaveContext` hook, we removed the `<FormContext>`, `<FormContextProvider>` components as well the `useFormContext` hook.
 The functions around form groups management have been extracted into the `<FormGroupsProvider>` component: